dawidcxx/react-x-horizon/README.md

 # React × Horizon
 Glue react and horizon together with this one simple trick!

 This lets you to get rid of the ```componentDidMount()``` subscription boilerplate you would normally have and allows you to be a bit more expressive with your components.
-The API is inspired by react-redux.

 :warning: :baby: young pre 1.0 project  (feedback appreciated)